 Data for Student Success

 Every year the VCCS creates many aggregate reports on students, courses and programs.
-These are available in the UT21 drives, as well as in the ASR site on Buzz.
 Contents of these reports can be found below.

 While historical data is useful to understand trends, faculty and administrators often want and need current information in order to make fast decisions.
 Quinn is the VCCS decision support system, a data warehouse refreshed nightly from the PeopleSoft Student Information System, Administrative Information System and Human Resource Management System.